PaulinDS/Learning-Schmidt-decompositions-with-NN-and-QC/README.md

 ![Image](figure_meta_algo.png)

 # Learning-Schmidt-decompositions-with-NN-and-QC
 Entanglement forging with autoregressive neural network (ARNN).
-In the Schrödinger forging scheme, an ARNN is used to identify the relevant bitstring in the Schmidt decomposition.
+In the Schrödinger forging scheme, an ARNN is used to identify the relevant bitstrings in the Schmidt decomposition.

 ## Structure